789ni812/imgdescriptor/spec.md

 6. **Update `spec.md`** (mark the task as complete)
 7. **Commit All Changes** (code, tests, and spec.md) with a clear, conventional commit message

+## Documentation Review Workflow

+**Before proposing or implementing new functionality, always review and update all relevant documentation:**

+1. **Use the Documentation Review Template** (`DOCUMENTATION_REVIEW_TEMPLATE.md`) to ensure comprehensive coverage
+2. **Review Core Documents**:
+   - `ARCHITECTURE.md` - Update architecture, data models, and diagrams
+   - `spec.md` - Add new phases/tasks and update implementation status
+   - `IDEAS.md` - Document new use cases and future directions
+   - `README.md` - Update setup instructions and feature lists
+3. **Review Supporting Documents**:
+   - `.cursor/rules/` - Update development workflow and coding standards
+   - Configuration files - Update dependencies, testing, and TypeScript settings
+4. **Follow the complete workflow** detailed in `ARCHITECTURE.md` under "Documentation Review Workflow"

+**This ensures all documentation remains comprehensive, accurate, and useful for current and future development.**

 ## Archive
 - All previous phases and project history are now in `spec-2025-06-23.md`.